jdmonin/JSettlers2/README.txt

 Currently, this README is the only technical documentation for running the client or server, setup and other issues.
 Over time, more docs will be written.
-If you are interested in helping write documentation please contact the development team from the SourceForge site.
+If you are interested in helping write documentation please contact the development team from our github page.

 Requirements